FancyGrid/awesome-grid/README.md

 * [DataTables](http://datatables.net/) - easy to use library.
 It is one of the most spread light solution on jQuery.
 * [JS Grid](http://js-grid.com/) - light grid library with basic grid features.
 * [jqgrid](http://trirand.com/) - variety of grid features, but not modern themes.
+* [jTable](https://github.com/hikalkan/jtable) - all main features and focus on CRUD operations.
 * [SlickGrid](https://github.com/mleibman/SlickGrid) - many features, has infinite feature ( 1 000 000 rows).
 Themes looks out of date,
 but since many features is well known.